 COMMUNITY GARDENS, PRAIRIE STEWARDSHIP and HISTORIC PEONY PRESERVATION

 Maintenance of two public gardens and a local prairie include spring and fall cleanups of sites, planning, and weeding throughout the summer.
+In partnership with the Northbrook Historical Society, the NGC is working to preserve historic peonies.
 Members are encouraged to participate with at least one garden.

 Blue Star Memorial Marker Garden, 2490 Dundee Road - April thru November